mmesiti/git-collaborative/content/same-repository.md

 :alt: Draft pull request cannot be merged
 ::::

-Draft pull requests can be useful for:
+Draft/WIP pull requests can be useful for:
 - **Feedback**: You can open a pull request early to get feedback on your work without signaling that it is ready to merge.
 - **Information**: They can help communicating to others that a change is coming up and in progress.
+- **Discussion**: while an issue can be used to discuss a problem, a draft pull request can be used to show a possible solution

 ### What is a protected branch?
 And how to modify it?

-A protected branch on GitHub or GitLab is a branch that cannot (accidentally) deleted or force-pushed to.
-It is also possible to require that a branch cannot be directly pushed to or modified, but that changes must be submitted via a pull request.
+A protected branch is a branch that has some restrictions.
+For example, it cannot (accidentally) deleted or force-pushed to.
+It is also possible to require that a branch cannot be directly pushed to or modified, but that changes must be submitted via a pull or merge request
+(that can be accepted or rejected by the owners or maintainers of the repository).

-To protect a branch in your own repository, go to "Settings" -> "Branches".
+To protect a branch in your own repository:
+- on github.com and codeberg.org: "Settings" -> "Branches".
+- on GitLab: "Settings" -> Repository -> Branches

 ### Summary

-- We used all the same pieces that we've learned the last two days
-- But we successfully contributed to someone else's project!
+- Issue/bug tracking is a very important part of the code development process.
+- We practiced working with issues and pull requests, and how they can be related
-- The pull request allowed us to contribute without changing directly: this is very good when it's not mainly our project.
+- The pull request allowed us to contribute to a repository without directly changing its content, but ask for permission.
+  This is appropriate in many collaborative development scenarios.